 The sequence also turns up in economics and in tracing the pedigree of male bees.
 It is extensively used in computer science, where it is used to generate perceivably random numbers by algorithms called Pseudorandom Number Generators.
 I use perceivably because the generated numbers aren’t truly random; they always depend on a previous input.

 It is also used in sorting algorithms in which dividing the area into proportions that are two consecutive Fibonacci numbers, and not two equal parts.
 This renders the hunting down of a location to the simplest mathematical operations — addition and subtraction.
 Whereas, binary sorting (dividing into two equal parts) requires the use of multiplication, division and bit shifting.
 The sequence is also used to derive various other important mathematical identities.
 However, its most important application is found in our gardens.

 The Fibonacci Spiral

-The Greeks did eventually discover this essence, albeit not for rectangles.
+The Greeks did eventually discover this essence.
 According to them, the most beautiful way to divide a line into two parts is to divide them in a ratio such that the longer part divided by the shorter part is equal to the whole divided by the longer part.
 They called this the Golden Ratio, and its value is 1.618…